Each year we investigate a large number of reported offences with a view to taking action against the offenders.

 - high profile foot patrols of problem areas

 - collection of statements from members of the public or partner agencies

-Environmental crime has an negative effect on our communities.
-It costs tax payers a significant amount of money each year to clean up.
+Environmental crime has a negative effect on our communities.
+It costs taxpayers a significant amount of money each year to clean up.

 If you witness anything which you feel is an offence, as long as it is safe to do so, please make note of any relevant information.
 This includes:

 - the day, date and time you saw the fly-tipping or crime